Thommenius/Thommenius/README.md

 I’m interested in programming and software engineering.
 Other interests include music, rock climbing, and gaming.

-You can reach me at thanhela21@student.oulu.fi
+You can reach me at thanhela21@student.oulu.fi and www.linkedin.com/in/hanhela-tommi